Adam Gidwitz

-Early life
+Biography

 He was born in San Francisco in 1982 but grew up in Baltimore, Maryland.
 His grandfather, Willard Gidwitz, was a president at Helene Curtis.
 Through his father's family, he is also related to Illinois GOP gubernatorial candidate and Trump appointee Ronald Gidwitz.

 He attended Columbia University, where he majored in English literature and spent his junior year abroad in the university's Oxford/Cambridge Scholars program.

-After college he became a teacher at Saint Ann's School in Brooklyn.
+After university, Gidwitz became a teacher at Saint Ann's School in Brooklyn.
 He credits a stint as a substitute librarian as the inspiration for writing The Grimm Trilogy.

-He now lives in Brooklyn, New York, with his wife, writing full-time.
+In 2011, Gidwitz married Lauren Mancia, whom he met in university.
+They now live in Brooklyn, New York and Gidwitz writes full-time.

-Awards and Recognitions
+Awards and honors

-A Tale Dark and Grimm was named a New York Times Editor's Choice, A Publishers Weekly Best Children's Book of the Year (2010), a School Library Journal Best Children's Book of the Year (2010), and a 2010 ALA Notable Book.
+A Tale Dark and Grimm was named a New York Times Editor's Choice.
+Publishers Weekly, School Library Journal, and Shelf Awareness editor Jennifer M. Brown named it one of the best children's books of 2010.
 An animated series based on the book was one of the top ten most watched shows for kids on Netflix in October 2021.

-The Inquisitor's Tale Or, The Three Magical Children and Their Holy Dog was awarded a Newbery Honor on January 23, 2017.
-The book also received the Sydney Taylor Book Award for Older Readers in 2017.